drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

     * requiredOnCreate becomes x-requiredOnCreate
     * parameters becomes x-parameters
     * readonly becomes readOnly
-    * deprecated becomes x-depcrecated, and also adds "deprecated: true"
+    * deprecated becomes x-deprecated, and also adds "deprecated: true"
     * patternProperties becomes x-patternProperties, and the nested type object is removed
     * "nullable: true" is added to properties that contain an anyOf statement showing null, and the anyOf statement is removed
     * "definitions" becomes "components/schemas"